zilunzhang/WareHouse-Management-System/README.md

 # WareHouse-Management-System
-WareHouse Management System worked with Sheldon Huang, Brain Hu and David Ouyang
+WareHouse Management System worked with Sicong Huang, Kaixuan Hu and Donghao Ou Yang

 How to use it: